pojntfx/bofied/README.md

 - **Boot nodes from the network**: Using (proxy)DHCP for PXE service, it can configure nodes which are set to network boot
 - **Serve boot files**: The integrated TFTP and HTTP servers can provide the iPXE network bootloader, Linux distros or other boot files
 - **Easily manage and script the network boot config**: By using the browser or WebDAV, boot files can be managed and the scriptable configuration can be edited
-- **Monitor network boot**: By monitoring (proxy)DHCP and TFTP traffic, bofied can give an insight to the network boot process using a browser or the gRPC API
+- **Monitor network boot**: By monitoring it's (proxy)DHCP and TFTP traffic, bofied can give an insight to the network boot process using a browser or the gRPC API
 - **Remotely provision nodes**: Because bofied is based on open web technologies and supports OpenID Connect authentication, it can be securely exposed to the public internet and be used to manage network boot in a offsite location

 ## Installation